drayde/E3DUltimaker/README.md

 The firmware is a fork of the original Ultimaker firmware: https://github.com/Ultimaker/Ultimaker2Marlin

 The original README ist included as README_orig in this repro.

 Changes have been made to the source code by E3D to work with the changed setup.
-The orgiginal E3D fork is no longer online, but should match the *e3d-latest* branch in this repro.
+The orginal E3D fork is no longer online, but should match the *e3d-latest* branch in this repro.

-# Links
+## Links

 Old wiki page on e3d-online.com: https://wiki.e3d-online.com/E3D-v6_on_Ultimaker_2